 There are many services involved in the care of my child, do you share information?

 Yes, but always with your consent only.
 Sharing information is essential for all involved services to provide the best care for your child.
-You will always get a copy of my clinic letter.
-If you agree to it, I can send copies of my clinic letters to all involved health and educational services.
-Vice versa, it is always helpful for me, to know what the other services involved in your child’s wellbeing are doing and planning.
+You will always get a copy of their clinic letter.
+Please feel free to share the clinic letter with all allied health and other services as you deem appropriate.
+Vice versa, it is always helpful for our Paediatrician’s, to know what the other services involved in your child’s wellbeing are doing and planning.